prasad0411/Social-Distancing-and-Alarming-System/README.md

-# Social-Distancing-and-Alarming-SystemThe
+# Social-Distancing-and-Alarming-System
-This project uses Arduino to create a real-time distance monitoring system.
-It employs an ultrasonic sensor to measure object distances and temperature sensors to detect social distancing breaches.
-NeoPixel LEDs display proximity levels, and a buzzer provides audible alerts.
+The Social Distancing and Alarming System employs an Arduino-based distance monitoring setup.
+It incorporates an ultrasonic sensor to measure real-time object distances and temperature sensors for detecting social distancing breaches.
+NeoPixel LEDs indicate proximity levels through color changes, while a buzzer offers audible alerts.
+The code integrates the "Adafruit_NeoPixel.h" library and assigns pins for various components.
+It establishes distance thresholds, initializes NeoPixel LEDs, and sets pin modes.
+In the loop, it calculates distances, triggers actions based on predefined thresholds, and updates the NeoPixel strip.
+This system enhances safety by providing immediate visual and auditory feedback for maintaining social distance, aiding in public health efforts.

-Key elements include:

-Library Inclusion: The code integrates the "Adafruit_NeoPixel.h" library to control NeoPixel LEDs.

-Pin Assignments: Pins are assigned for the NeoPixel LED strip, buzzer, ultrasonic sensor, and LEDs of different colors.

-Distance Thresholds: Thresholds for distance actions are defined using "minDistance" and "maxDistance" variables.

-NeoPixel Strip Initialization: An instance of the Adafruit_NeoPixel class initializes the LED strip.

-Setup Function: Pin modes are set, and the NeoPixel strip is initialized.

-Loop Function: The core function repeatedly calculates distances, triggers actions, and updates NeoPixel colors.

-Distance Calculation: The "calcDistance" function calculates object distances using the ultrasonic sensor.

-This system displays red for close proximity, yellow for a moderate distance, and white for a safe distance.
-Audible alerts are triggered when needed.
-Overall, it provides a visual and auditory means of enforcing social distancing guidelines.